technologiestiftung/lab-site/source/projects/lorawan/en/index.md

 * Arduino Nano V3 (Clone)
 * Dragino LoRa Bee 868 (European frequency)

-Taken together we come up with **costs of only 30€** per tracker and are thus far below the price of the usual GPS trackers, which usually start at 50€.
+Added up, these parts amount to **just 30€** per tracker – far below the price of the normal GPS trackers, which usually start at 50€.

-As soon as all components are soldered together, the hardware part is finished.
-On the software side it is now necessary to register the tracker in **[The Things Network (TTN)](https://thethingsnetwork.org)** and thus assign a corresponding device address, as well as a network session key and an app key.
-Finally we need these three key attributes for the program code (also called *Sketch* under Arduino), which is played on the Arduino Nano V3 microcontroller.
-Detailed instructions for **registering the endnode in the TTN console by using ABP** and including screenshots of the user interface can be found [here](https://www.thethingsnetwork.org/docs/devices/registration.html#personalize-device-for-abp) at The Things Network.
+As soon as all these components are soldered together, the hardware part is finished.
+On the software side, it's now necessary to register the tracker in **[The Things Network (TTN)](https://thethingsnetwork.org)** and through that assign to our device a corresponding device address, as well as a network session key and an app key.
+We'll need these three keys for the program code (also called *Sketch* under Arduino), which will be loaded onto the Arduino Nano V3 microcontroller.
+Detailed instructions for **how to register your end node in the TTN console**, including screenshots of the user interface, can be found [here](https://www.thethingsnetwork.org/docs/devices/registration.html#personalize-device-for-abp) at The Things Network.

-Once the device is registered, the necessary **three variables that need to be added in the sketch** can be scraped from the TTN console.
-You can find the Sketch aka. program code [here on GitHub]((https://github.com/technologiestiftung/werkstatt/tree/master/codes_sketches)) - name: *GPSTracker_LoRa_Nano_V2.ino*
+Once the device is registered, you can get **the aforementioned three variables** (device address, network session key and app key) from the TTN console.
+You can find the Sketch (i.e., the program code) [here on GitHub](https://github.com/technologiestiftung/werkstatt/tree/master/codes_sketches) – name: *GPSTracker_LoRa_Nano_V2.ino*

-The following lines have to be adjusted in the code:
+The following lines need to be adjusted in the code:

 ```js
 //*** Werte bekommt Ihr aus der TTN-Console, Format msb! ***